karan-parekh/pawn-simulator/README.md

 ### Chessboard rendering

 - The board is rendered using nested loops, one for the rows and one for the columns.
-This is O(n^2) time complexity and is not considered very efficient.
-However, rendering 64 sqaures every time is not a huge overhead and there is no noticeable lag in using the application.
+This is O(n^2) time complexity and is NOT considered very efficient.
+However, rendering 64 squares every time is not a huge overhead and there is no noticeable lag in using the application.
-- Currently each squre of the board re-renders every time there is a state change.
-Although, this does not make a difference in performance just like the previous point, the app is still rendering 63 additional sqaures when it should only re-render 1 sqaure that has the pawn.
+- Currently each square of the board re-renders every time there is a state change.
+Although, this does not make a difference in performance just like the previous point, the app is still rendering 63 additional squares when it should only re-render 1 square that has the pawn.
 - **Solution:** A better approach would be maintian the state of the entire board with a 2D matrix.
 This approach will resolve both of the above problems.
   - We can directly render the board from the matrix without computation.
   - Updating the state becomes much easier and less error prone